Sebastian Koch: Audiobooks

-Koch has frequently served as an interpreter of both literary and musical-literary audiobooks and live performances of such.
-Current projects include Schumann – Scenes of a marriage (with Martina Gedeck) about the exchange of letters between Clara and Robert Schumann, and accompanied by Argentinean bandoneon virtuoso Roberto Russo Koch has also presented excerpts from The Player by Dostoyevsky.
+Koch has frequently served as an interpreter of literary and musical-literary audiobooks and live performances of them.
+Projects have included Schumann – Scenes of a marriage (with Martina Gedeck) about the exchange of letters between Clara and Robert Schumann, and accompanied by Argentinean bandoneon virtuoso Roberto Russo Koch has also presented excerpts from The Player by Dostoyevsky.
 The premiere of a play reading of Rhapsody: A Dream Novel by Arthur Schnitzler – accompanied by compositions especially for jazz – took place at the Literature and Poetry Festival in Bad Homburg in 2011.

-In 2012, he produced the audiobook Koch is reading Heuss about speeches and letters by Theodor Heuss in collaboration with Cherbuliez Productions.
+In 2012, he produced the audiobook Koch is reading Heuss about speeches and letters by Theodor Heuss, in collaboration with Cherbuliez Productions.

 Koch twice lent his voice to the audiobook edition of Brigitte – Strong Voices.
-In 2007, he recorded the novel A perfect friend (Martin Suter) followed by the crime story On the twelfth day (Wolfgang Schorlau) in 2014.
+In 2007, he recorded the novel A perfect friend (by Martin Suter), followed by the crime story On the twelfth day (Wolfgang Schorlau) in 2014.

 Personal life

-Sebastian Koch lives in Berlin and has a daughter, Paulina (born 1995) and a son, Jacob (born 2013).
-He was in a relationship with actress Carice van Houten, whom he met on the set of the movie Black Book, from 2005 to 2009.
+Koch lives in Berlin and has two children (Paulina Keller and Jacob Koch).
+He was in a relationship with actress Carice van Houten, whom he met on the set of the film Black Book, from 2005 to 2009.